PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 > Evil players who nominate you swap characters with you.
 You can't die.

+*One must hold my hand and watch over me.
+One must stay with me.*

 ### **The Vessel always houses someones soul but can swap which it holds.**
 - The Vessel cannot die, not during the day, nor during the night.
 - If the Vessel is nominated by an evil, swap the characters immediately but do not inform them until the night.